tenstorrent/tt-mlir/README.md

   - `tensor.pad`: Pad a tensor with a value (ie. convs)
   - `ttir.yield`: return result memref of computation in dispatch region body, lowers to `ttkernel.yield`
   - `ttir.kernel`: lowers to some backend kernel
-- `ttnn`: A TTNN dialect that pattern matches to ttnn operations.
+- `ttnn`: A TTNN dialect that models ttnn API.
-- `ttir` lowers to `ttnn` or `ttmetal` and `ttkernel` dialects:
-  - `ttmetal`: Operations that dispatch work from host to device.
-    - `ttmetal.dispatch`: Dispatch a grid of compute work.
 - `ttkernel`: Tenstorrent kernel library operations.
-    - `ttkernel.ffi`: Call a function defined outside of this compilation context.
-Usually a hand written piece of C++.
   - `ttkernel.noc_async_read`
   - `ttkernel.noc_async_write`
   - `ttkernel.cb_push_back`
   - `ttkernel.[matmul|add|multiply]`: Computations on tiles in source register space, store the result in dest register space.
   - `ttkernel.sfpu_*`: Computations on tiles in dest register space using sfpu coprocessor.
+- `ttmetal`: Operations that dispatch work from host to device.
+  - `ttmetal.dispatch`: Dispatch a grid of compute work.